wolray/symbol-overlay/readme.md

 Advantages
 ---
-1. In `symbol-overlay`, `overlay-put` is much faster than the traditional highligting method `font-lock-fontify-buffer`, especially in a large buffer or even a less-than-100-lines small buffer of major-mode with complicated keywords syntax such as haskell-mode.
+- In `symbol-overlay`, `overlay-put` is much faster than the traditional highligting method `font-lock-fontify-buffer`, especially in a large buffer or even a less-than-100-lines small buffer of major-mode with complicated keywords syntax such as haskell-mode.
-2. You can directly jump to a symbol's definition from any occurrence by using `so-jump-to-def`, as long as the syntax of the definition is specified in the buffer-local variable `so-def-function`.
+- More importantly, using `overlay-put` to highlight symbols has an extra benifit to enable **AN AUTO-ACTIVATED OVERLAY-INSIDE KEYMAP** for quick jump and other useful commands.
-3. More importantly, using `overlay-put` to highlight-symbol has an extra benifit to enable **AN AUTO-ACTIVATED OVERLAY-INSIDE KEYMAP** for quick jump and other operations.
+- You can also jump to a symbol's definition from any occurrence by using `so-jump-to-def`, as long as the syntax of the definition is specified in the buffer-local variable `so-def-function`.
-4. All the overlays of each symbol are stored sequentially in an alist `so-keywords-alist`.
-By simply getting the current overlay's index in the alist as well as the length of it, the number of occurrences can be immediately obtained.
+- All the overlays of each symbol are stored sequentially in an alist `so-keywords-alist`.
+By simply getting the current overlay's index in the corresponding keyword-list as well as the length of it in the alist, the number of occurrences can be immediately obtained.
 While in `highlight-symbol`, this would call the function `how-many` twice, causing extra costs.

 Usage
 ---